digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 * Production:
     * Primary goal
         * Production is used by documentalists for performing their documentation duties.
+It's the product we ship.
-        * What's published is made available to end users of the NeuRIS portal.
+        * Documents published in production are made available to end users of the NeuRIS portal.

     * Access
         * Documentalists, only

     * Features
-        * Anything that's "done" (i.e implemented and has passed tech and functional reviews)
+        * * Features that are done (i.e. implemented and have passed tech and functional/product reviews)

     * Stability
-        * Keeping production stable so it can be a reliable tool for the documentalists is important to us.
+        * Production needs to be kept most stable so the documentalists can rely on it.

     * Data
         * Data in production is expected to persist and only be created, updated or deleted by the users (or by migration, cf. below).